AriFordsham/GHCWiki/building/running-no-fib.md

 It is often not necessary (or even useful) to do a full nofib run to assess performance changes.
 For example, you can tell whether compilation time has consistently increased by compiling a single file - a large one, and preferably not one of the perf tests because those contain repeated patterns and aren't indicative of typical code.
 You can use [nofib/spectral/simple/Main.hs](/trac/ghc/browser/ghc/nofib/spectral/simple/Main.hs) for this purpose.

+### Stability wrt.
+GC paramerisations

+Don't try to play around with large Gen 0 or Gen 1 heaps, they make benchmarks highly unstable wrt. small changes in allocations, caused by i.e. a new optimisation that you want to test, leading into a world of pain with unexplicable improvements and regressions.
+Benchmarks were carefully adjusted to show 'reasonable' behavior for such small changes (e.g. less allocations should lead to improvements in productivity).
+The details are in [\#15999](https://gitlab.haskell.org//ghc/ghc/issues/15999).
+This is also very important when adding new benchmarks.

 ### Measuring backend performance